 - Insensitive in their pursuit of logic

 - Resistant to change

-ISTJs are one of the most common personality types in the Myers Briggs type indicator system, with around 11.6% of the general population.
+ISTJs are one of the most common types among the 16 personalities, with around 11.6% of the general population.
 They come in third, after ISFJs (13.8%) and ESFJs (12%).
 Coincidentally, these two types are also part of the SJ temperament, where ISTJs are in third place, followed by ESTJs (8.7%).